 These relationships are critical to the health of our communities and natural resources.
 SRP is deeply committed to sustaining tribal relations for future generations, whether by investing in green energy at the Kayenta solar facility, finding opportunities to partner on community initiatives or retraining workers for jobs of the future through the Apprenti program.

 Apprenti: Building a future from the past

-Recently, after many years of attempts to find alternative solutions, SRP made the difficult decision to close Navajo Generating Station (NGS), SRP’s flagship coal-fired power plant since the 1970s.
+After many years of attempts to find alternative solutions, SRP made the difficult decision to close Navajo Generating Station (NGS), SRP’s flagship coal-fired power plant since the 1970s.

 For four decades, NGS employees — most of whom are members of the Navajo Nation — worked tirelessly to make the plant one of the safest and most reliable in the nation.

 Of the approximately 300 NGS employees who chose to remain with the company, 100% have been redeployed to other positions at SRP, primarily in the Phoenix area.
 This follows a commitment from SRP to offer positions to every NGS employee who wanted one.